kunwarxshashank/Rogflix-Movies-Series/README.md

 # Rogflix-Movies-Series
+It is a advanced version of Bladder Scrapper API
 This api is made for education purpose only, it scraps and decrypt movie links from vidsrc and filemoon. https://vidsrc-api-jet.vercel.app/